What is a Letter of Intent (LOI)?

 - Closing specifics, including proposed closing date, closing costs, and date of possession.

-Should a Letter of Intent be Binding or Non-Binding?
+Is a Letter of Intent Binding or Non-Binding?

-There are obvious legal implications if the LOI is binding.
-Both parties are obligated to pursue the agreement as outlined in the letter of intent.
+There are obvious legal implications that come into play if an LOI is binding.
+A binding letter of intent will obligate the parties to pursue the agreement as outlined in the document.

 Disadvantages to Using a Letter of Intent